NHTSA to investigate Florida Tesla crash that killed 2

 The agency would not say if the Tesla was operating on one of the company's partially automated driving systems.

-The Gainesville Sun reported that the Tesla was traveling on Interstate 75 and for an unknown reason, exited into a rest area.
-It then hit a parked Walmart Freightliner tractor-trailer.
+The 2015 model year Tesla was traveling on Interstate 75 about 2 p.m.
+Wednesday when, for an unknown reason, it exited into a rest area.
+It then went into the parking lot and hit the back of a parked Walmart Freightliner tractor-trailer, the Florida Highway Patrol said in a release.

-The newspaper said the driver and passenger, both from Lompoc, California, were pronounced dead at the scene.
+The driver and passenger, both from Lompoc, California, were pronounced dead at the scene.